tomasferrarisenda/backstage/README.md

 yarn dev
 ```

+This should open backstage in your browser.
 If all runs smoothly, we can proceed to deploying backstage in Minikube.

 "Ctrl + C" to stop the running process and let's continue...

 </br>

-# Run in a Kubernetes Environment
+# Run in Kubernetes Environment

 ### Build and push backstage container image to DockerHub
 To build and push the Docker image, run the build-push-image.sh script